bec-archer/SR80-Manuals/user-manual.md

 #### After Closing

 Once the last item on a job is closed, the view automatically takes you back to the Job Board.
 The job moves from the active grid to the **Closed** section at the bottom (collapsed by default — tap the header to expand it).

+#### Totaled Items — "Customer Contacted"

+Totaled items follow a different close path than normal items.
+They don't go through Complete — instead, they sit on the board with a **TOTALED** banner until you contact the customer.

+When you open a job with a Totaled item, you'll see:

+- The item's cost (if the tech entered a diagnostic charge) displayed in the repair summary — reference this when speaking to the customer
+- A green **"Customer Contacted"** button below the item card

+**To close a Totaled item:**

+1. Call or contact the customer about the unfixable item
+2. Open the job and find the Totaled item
+3. Tap **Customer Contacted**
+4. Select what happened from the list:
+   - "Left voicemail"
+   - "Customer coming in"
+   - "Scheduled pickup"
+   - "No answer — will try again"
+   - "Other"
+5. Optionally add a note with extra details
+6. Tap **Confirm**

+The item moves to Closed.
+A timestamp and your selected outcome are logged for the audit trail.

+**Important:** "Customer Contacted" requires an internet connection.
+If the app is offline, you'll see an error — try again once you're back online.

+**Note:** The Close Job card at the top of the job detail only shows Complete items — Totaled items handle their own close through "Customer Contacted."
+A job is fully closed when ALL items are closed, whether they got there through the normal Complete → Close path or the Totaled → Customer Contacted → Close path.

+[screenshot: Customer Contacted sheet with outcome picker and note field]

+#### Marking Items as Totaled (Front Counter)

+You can mark items as Totaled directly from the Front Counter — you don't have to wait for a tech.
+This is useful when an item is visibly unfixable at intake (severely bent rod, cracked housing, etc.).

+1. Open the job detail
+2. Find the item you want to mark
+3. Tap the **Totaled** button (available on items that are Checked In, In Progress, or Tested)
+4. Confirm

+The item gets a black TOTALED banner on the job card and enters the "Awaiting Customer" state.

 #### Warranty Check-In